-TABLE OF CONTENTS

-PROBLEMS AND SOLUTIONS

-- 04 PICTURES THAT TELL STORIES Food and diets around the world

-- FOOD AS A HUMAN RIGHT Enforcing the right to food

-- 14 LIFE-LONG CAMPAIGNER

-- Interview with expert Jean Ziegler

-- SCANDAL OF FOOD WASTE One-third of food is lost and wasted

-- A HUNGRY WORLD Where food insecurity is most acute

-- RISE OF THE GLOBAL DIET Overdependence on too few foods

-- 22 OVER THE LIMITS Environment is being overstressed

-NEW LANDSCAPES

-- 26 GREENING THE DRY LANDS Growing food where water is scarce

-- 28 RED SEA FARMS

-How a Saudi start-up is producing nutricious food in the desert

-32 CIRCULAR SYSTEMS

-Regenerative farming worldwide

-36 THE BEEF ABOUT BEEF Eating meat without

-killing the planet 40 BREAKING THE ICE
+TABLE OF CONTENTS PROBLEMS AND SOLUTIONS - 04 PICTURES THAT TELL STORIES Food and diets around the world - FOOD AS A HUMAN RIGHT 10 Enforcing the right to food - 14 LIFE-LONG CAMPAIGNER Interview with expert Jean Ziegler - 15 SCANDAL OF FOOD WASTE One-third of food is lost and wasted - 16 A HUNGRY WORLD Where food insecurity is most acute - 18 USING DATA TO END HUNGER Food stats from Gro Intelligence - 22 RISE OF THE GLOBAL DIET Overdependence on too few foods - 26 OVER THE LIMITS Environment is being overstressed NEW LANDSCAPES - 30 GREENING THE DRY LANDS Growing food where water is scarce - 34 RED SEA FARMS Producing food in the desert - 36 CIRCULAR SYSTEMS Regenerative farming worldwide - 40 THE BEEF ABOUT BEEF Meat that doesn't kill the planet - 44 BREAKING THE ICE Melting permafrost offers more land NFW IDFAS

-Melting permafrost offers more land NEW IDEAS - IN SEARCH OF SUPER CEREALS New strains of staple crops - 48 BIRTH PAINS OF CULTURED MEAT Lab-grown meat is in its infancy - 52 ANYONE FOR CRICKET?
-Feeding the world with insects - THE GENE GENIE CRISPR is revolutionizing genetics - 56 TEN-POINT PLAN FOR HUNGER Practical solutions to world hunger - 58 ABOUT THE FII INSTITUTE Finding answers to today's problems DEVELOPED WORLD CONSUMES THE MOST MEAT PER CAPITA Meat consumption in developed and developing countries, by meat type, annual average 2017-19 in 1,000 tonnes.
+- IN SEARCH OF SUPER CEREALS 48 New strains of staple crops - 52 BIRTH PAINS OF CULTURED MEAT Lab-grown meat is in its infancy - 56 ANYONE FOR CRICKET?
+Feeding the world with insects - 58 THE GENE GENIE CRISPR is revolutionizing genetics - 60 TEN-POINT PLAN FOR HUNGER Practical solutions to world hunger - 62 ABOUT THE FILINSTITUTE Finding answers to today's problems 4 A WHEAT DESERT - 19-19 - 10 March The green revolution from the 1950s depended on a dwarf wheat variety and the heavy use of chemical ferilizers and pesticides.
+Yields were increased.
+But it has transformed vast areas of land into monocultural deserts and harmed the biodiversity and soil health of the planet on a huge scale.